CZ-NIC/knot-resolver/doc/config-network-forwarding.rst

      - subtree: example.com.
        servers: [192.0.2.1]

-To configure encrypted version please see chapter :ref:`config-policy-forwarding-tls`.
+To configure encrypted version please see chapter about :ref:`forwarding <config-forward>`.

-Forwarding is documented in depth together with rest of :ref:`config-policy`.
+Forwarding is documented in depth together with rest of :ref:`config-policy-new`.